tangowithcode/tango_with_django_2/manuscript/chapter14-bing.md

 Well done!
 You have successfully added search to Rango and thus learnt how to integrate your app with an external API.
 Integrating other APIs is broadly the same -- you may find that some provide their Python wrappers so you can literally `import` a module and query the API using Python commands.

 X> ### Search Box Exercise
-X> One last little exercise.
-You may have noticed that when you issue a query, the query disappears when the results are shown.
+X> You may have noticed that when you issue a query, the query disappears when the results are shown.
 This is not very user-friendly, because research has shown that people like to *reformulate* their queries (or in different words, *tweak* their original query).
 Your exercise here is to figure out how to update the view and template so that the user's query is displayed within the search box when results are returned.

 T> ### Hint
 T> You need to think about how to provide an `input` text field with a predetermined, default `value`.
 You know the query -- that's available to you in your `search()` view as the `query` variable.
-How can you make it display in the `query` `input` field?
+How can you make the query display in the `query` `input` field?
+What attribute does the `input` tag have that allows you to specify an initial value?